What causes landscaping budget blowouts?

 A designer’s strength lies in translating your ideas into a creative and inspiring vision.
 However, they are not typically responsible for purchasing materials or managing construction costs day-to-day.

-While they may have a general sense of pricing, they are not always deeply connected to the realities of current construction costs.
+While they may have a general sense of pricing, they are not always fully connected to the realities of current construction costs.

 This is why the traditional “design first, cost later” approach can lead to misalignment.